makeomatic/ms-users/rfcs/password_validation_limits.md

 ## OTP and Empty Password
 The `password` field is not defined as `required` in current `schemas`.
-Validation does not happen because This field does not exist in the OTP registration request.
+Validation is not performed because this field does not exist in the OTP registration request.
-When the Service performs password generation,  `skipPassword` property does not exist in the registration request, so validation not executing on generated passwords.
+When the Service performs password generation, `skipPassword` property does not exist in the registration request, so validator does not check these generated passwords.

 **NOTE:** Added additional test suites just to be sure.